CharlieLkz/CharlieLkz/README.md

-👋 I'm Charlie Lazcano: Your Coding Companion! 👨‍💻
+👋 I'm Charlie Lazcano: I'm your guy! 👨‍💻

 Discover the world of coding with me, I'm a Telecommunications Engineering student at The National Autonomous University of Mexico.
 Passionate about IoT and fluent in C, Java, HTML, and Python, my skills transcend languages.